DataDog/pg_tracing/README.md

-# pg_tracing - Distribution Tracing for PostgreSQL
+# pg_tracing - Distributed Tracing for PostgreSQL

 > [!WARNING]
 > This extension is still in early development and may be unstable.